 This is well-loved because it’s so versatile!
 You can use it in crochet clothing or accessories, blankets, and even home decor items.

 Balanced Shell Stitch

 (Aka, Even Berry Stitch.)
-It has a smooth texture, capturing the look of a berry.
-The bumps stacked on top of each other create an appealing pattern perfect for blankets and accessories.
+It has a smooth texture like a berry.
+The bumps create an appealing pattern perfect for blankets and accessories.

 The stitch is soft, elegant, and crisscrossed.
 It’s also slightly bumpy.
 You’ll work it up like a dream once you master it!

 It’s only a one-row repeat, and all your stitches are placed in spaces rather than stitches.
 Memorize it quickly for easy crocheting!